hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/primus-megatron.rst

    To learn how to migrate workloads from Megatron-LM to Primus with Megatron, see :doc:`previous-versions/megatron-lm-primus-migration-guide`.

-For ease of use, AMD provides a ready-to-use Docker image for MI300 series GPUs containing essential components for Primus and Megatron-LM.
+For ease of use, AMD provides a ready-to-use Docker image for MI300 Series GPUs containing essential components for Primus and Megatron-LM.
 This Docker is powered by Primus Turbo optimizations for performance; this release adds support for Primus Turbo with optimized attention and grouped GEMM kernels.